Agartala Government Medical College

 Agartala Government Medical College (AGMC) is a government medical college located on the lap of Agartala, the capital city of Tripura.
 It is at Kunjaban near the Malancha Niwas, home of Rabindranath Tagore in Agartala.
 The college is attached with the Govind Ballabh Pant Hospital.
 It is run and funded by the Government of Tripura.

 History

-The college was established in 2005 and the foundation stone was laid by the Prime Minister of India, Dr. Manmohan Singh.
+The college was established in 2005 and the foundation stone was laid by the Prime Minister of India, Manmohan Singh.
 The college is recognised by the National Medical Commission (NMC) and is affiliated to Tripura University.